Phineas Prouty

 Phineas Prouty (November 8, 1827 – July 2, 1891) was a wealthy American merchant from Geneva, New York.

 Early life

-Prouty was born on November 8, 1827 in Geneva, New York.
-He was the youngest of four children of Phineas Prouty (1788–1862) and Margaret Matilda (née Van Vranken) Prouty (1795–1830).
-His father had been born in New Hampshire but grew up in Newport, Vermont before moving to Schenectady, where his older brother had a hardware business, serving in the War of 1812, and settling in Geneva by 1815, opening a copper, tin, and sheet iron factory.
+Prouty was born on November 8, 1827, in Geneva, New York.
+He was the youngest of four children born to Phineas Prouty (1788–1862) and Margaret Matilda (née Van Vranken) Prouty (1795–1830).
+His father had been born in New Hampshire but grew up in Newport, Vermont, before moving to Schenectady, where his older brother had a hardware business, serving in the War of 1812, and settling in Geneva by 1815, opening a copper, tin, and sheet iron factory.
 One sister, Harriet Prouty, was the wife of New York State Comptroller Thomas Hillhouse, and another, Sarah Augusta Prouty, was the wife of banker Alexander Lafayette Chew.

-Prouty was trained in law and admitted to the bar, but never practiced.
+Prouty was trained in law and was admitted to the bar, but never actively practiced.

 Career

 In the 1850s, Prouty took over his father's hardware business although he did not enjoy the merchant business.
 In April 1864, after his father's death, Prouty and his brother-in-law Chew sold the hardware business to Underhill & Bellows while Prouty retained his family's Seneca Street building.
 He used his inheritance to invest in several companies, including the First National Bank of Geneva, the Geneva Saving Bank, the Geneva Optical Company, the Geneva and Ithaca Railroad, Geneva Water Works Co., Phillips and Clark Stove Co., and the Geneva Preserving Company.

 In 1881, Prouty was a founding trustee of the Metropolitan Trust Company in New York City which was organized by his brother-in-law Gen. Thomas Hillhouse, who had just resigned as the Assistant Treasurer of the United States in New York City (following eleven years in that position after being appointed by President Ulysses S. Grant in 1870.
 Hillhouse served as president until his death in July 1897 when he was succeeded by Brayton Ives.